John Dalton Jr.: 5 Fast Facts You Need to Know

 According to an archived report from the Omaha World-Herald, Douglas County District Judge Robert V. Burkhard told Dalton, he would have to serve at least 10 years in prison before becoming eligible for parole.
 His maximum sentence, with good behavior, would be 15 years.
 He was given credit for 428 days he served in jail prior to his sentencing.

-“A human life was taken senselessly,” Burkhard told Dalton, adding that his daughters were also victims.
-“You have deprived them of their mother and your love and affection for some time.”
+“You may feel that the sentences that I’m about to impose are harsh, and maybe Shannon’s family might think they are too lenient.
+I don’t know.
+A human life was taken senselessly,” Burkhard said during court, according to documents obtained by Heavy.
+“And I know everybody agrees, including yourself, it was taken senselessly.
+But I feel basically in view of all the circumstances, both favorable and unfavorable, that the sentence I am about to impose basically fits the crimes and are fair and reasonable and do not depreciate from the seriousness of these offenses.”

+Burkhard has since retired.
+You can read the full transcript of the sentencing and plea hearings below:

-He expressed remorse during his sentencing hearing, according to the World-Herald.
+Dalton expressed remorse during his sentencing hearing, according to the court documents.

-“I wish I could go back and change that whole day around,” Dalton wrote in a letter to the judge.
-“I miss my wife so much.”
-He also told the judge he missed his children and wanted to be a father to them.
+“I wish I could go back and change that whole day around.
+I miss my wife so much,” he wrote to the judge.
+“A part of my heart is gone and lost forever.
+My sorrow will be greater than any time you give me, sir.
+I need to be with my daughters as much as they need to be with me.
+I pray that you see this, Your Honor.”

+Dalton’s attorney argued that his daughters needed to be with their father after losing their mother.

-Dalton did later appeal his conviction in both state and federal court, but was denied at both levels.
+Dalton, who claimed he accidentally shot his wife, did later appeal his conviction in both state and federal court, but was denied at both levels.
 In his appeal, Dalton argued he received ineffective counsel and that the state erred in convicting him of intentionally using a deadly weapon to commit the unintentional crime of manslaughter.

+“Rather than prejudice, the petitioner obviously received a benefit from the reduction of his murder charge to manslaughter,” U.S. District Judge Laurie Smith Camp said in her 2007 ruling against Dalton’s federal appeal.

 5. Dalton, Who Had a Previous Drug Conviction, Had His Parole Term End in 2013 After Being Released in December 2010